Bike paths in Bogotá: Network hierarchy

-Bike paths' impact on city life
+Impact on city life

 Since the construction of the bike paths, bicycle use has quintupled in the city.
 There were 635,431 trips made daily in Bogotá by bicycle in 2015, corresponding to a modal share of 4.28%.
-A large portion of this use is in southern, poorer areas.
+A large portion of this use is in poorer southern areas.

 The bike paths are an ongoing project.
 Many segments are still not connected to the main network.
 In some parts, they are placed on the sidewalk in a way that puts pedestrians and cyclists in competition.